 Scholarships are available from the College Foundation Office in the James L. Henderson, Jr. Administration Building to Coastal students who qualify under specific criteria.
-All applicants are required to complete the Free Application for Federal Student Aid (FAFSA), commonly referred to as the Pell Grant, in order to be considered for this financial assistance.
+All applicants are required to complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for this financial assistance.